Lawyer, Partner - Montréal

 Since 2019 – Lecturer, “The law of Civil Investigation” given in the context of a new program named “Certificat en enquête et renseignement”, Continuing Education Faculty of the Université de Montréal

-Member, Executive Committee, Canadian Bar Association, Québec Branch
+President, Board of Directors, Canadian Bar Association, Québec Branch

-Chair, National Executive Committee of the Business Law Section, Canadian Bar Association
+Past Chair, National Executive Committee of the Business Law Section, Canadian Bar Association

 Member, Commercial Disputes Committee, Canadian Bar Association, Québec Branch